-Investing.com — The National Stock Exchange (NSE) has rejigged its Futures and Options (F&O) ban list on September 5, 2023, adding four stocks to the list and retaining one from the previous session.
+Investing.com — The National Stock Exchange (NSE) has rejigged its Futures and Options (F&O) ban list on September 6, 2023, adding one new stock to the list and retaining five from the previous session.

-The domestic bourse placed a total of five stocks under its F&O ban list on Tuesday.
+The domestic bourse placed a total of six stocks under its F&O ban list on Tuesday.

 - state-owned engineering giant BHEL (NS:)

 - leading sugar manufacturer Balrampur Chini Mills (NS:)

 - housing finance stock Indiabulls Housing Finance (NS:)

 The securities have exceeded 95% of the market-wide position limit (MWPL), thereby banned for trade under the futures and options segment in the day, and shall continue remaining on the list until their positions fall below 80%.